-As social care for vulnerable people, whether inside or outside institutions, is increasingly prioritized on the political agenda, I am reaching out to scholars, healthcare professionals, service users, and charities in order to provide historical context that can help deepen our knowledge of this pressing social issue.
+As the provision of social care for vulnerable people becomes increasingly critical, I aim to provide historical context that will help to deepen our knowledge of this pressing social issue.

 Dr Louise Hide is a Wellcome Trust Fellow in Medical Humanities.
 If you would like to get in touch, please email: email@example.com